Skip to main content

 kubectl config set-context --current --user=<serviceaccount_name>

-8. Check the functionality — make any request in Kubernetes API.
+8. Check if it works — make any request to the Kubernetes API.
 For example, request a list of cluster nodes:

 kubectl get nodes

-9. The updated kubeconfig file will be located in the home directory $HOME/.kube/config
+9. The updated kubeconfig file will be in the home directory $HOME/.kube/config.